ConsultingMD/homebrew-ih-public/ih-core/readme.md

 brew install ih-core
 ```

-Once you've install the ih-core components using brew you can run `ih-setup install` to begin onboarding.
+Once you've installed the ih-core components using brew you can run `ih-setup install` to begin onboarding.

 ## Folders